Introduction

 Challenges to Overcome

-- Market awareness – Educating businesses and consumers on the benefits of biodegradable alternatives.
+- Market Awareness – Many businesses and consumers are still unfamiliar with the practical benefits of biodegradable alternatives.
+Effective communication and education campaigns will be essential.

 The Future of Sustainable Plastics